rulewis/journey-optimizer.en/help/using/alerts.md

 While you are creating your message, alerts warn you when you need to take important actions before publishing your message.

-Alerts are displayed on top right of the screen:
+Alerts are displayed on top right of the screen, as shown below:

 ![](assets/message-alerts.png)